Biden receives inconclusive intelligence report on covid origins

 Many scientists, however, noted that viruses have a long history of jumping from animals to humans.
 There are many plausible scenarios in which that might have occurred, including the possibility the virus spread from wild and domestically raised animals sold in crowded markets.
 Many early cases were clustered around a seafood market where traces of the virus were later detected on surfaces.

-That zoonosis theory was bolstered by a June 7 report, published in the journal Nature, documenting 38 species of animals sold in 17 markets in Wuhan prior to the pandemic.
+That zoonosis theory was bolstered by a June 7 report, published in the journal Nature, documenting 38 species of animals sold in 17 markets in Wuhan before the pandemic.
 The authors said many of the animals suffered from poor hygiene and were known to carry zoonotic diseases.

-“We now know for sure that [coronavirus] susceptible animals were in fact sold at the markets in Wuhan which changes the calculus tremendously,” Robert Garry, a Tulane University microbiologist who strongly supports the zoonosis theory, said in an email.
+“We now know for sure that [coronavirus] susceptible animals were in fact sold at the markets in Wuhan, which changes the calculus tremendously,” Robert Garry, a Tulane University microbiologist who strongly supports the zoonosis theory, said in an email.

 Experts in viral genome evolution also determined that the novel coronavirus almost certainly was not engineered as a bioweapon because it has several naturally occurring features seen in many other coronaviruses.
 But even scientists favoring a natural origin have said that without definitive evidence of animal-to-human transmission, it is not possible to rule out the possibility that a laboratory accident led to the outbreak.

 And many questions remain unanswered.
-The animal that carried this virus prior to it infecting people has not been identified — a process that has taken years in previous disease outbreak investigations.
-Nor have the lab-leak advocates found any direct evidence that SARS-CoV-2 was inside a laboratory in Wuhan prior to the pandemic, although the lab has not released its records as sought by scientists and governments around the world.
+The animal that carried this virus before it infected people has not been identified — a process that has taken years in previous disease outbreak investigations.
+Nor have the lab-leak advocates found any direct evidence that SARS-CoV-2 was inside a laboratory in Wuhan before the pandemic, although the lab has not released its records, which have been sought by scientists and governments around the world.

-A delegation of investigators from the World Health Organization made a brief visit to the Wuhan laboratory in February and later declared there were multiple possible origins, with a natural zoonosis most likely and a lab leak “extremely unlikely.”
+A delegation of investigators from the World Health Organization made a brief visit to the Wuhan laboratory in February and later declared that there were multiple possible origins, with a natural zoonosis most likely and a lab leak “extremely unlikely.”

-But the WHO Director General, Tedros Adhanom Ghebreyesus, undercut that conclusion, saying it would be premature to rule out the lab leak theory.
+But the WHO director general, Tedros Adhanom Ghebreyesus, undercut that conclusion, saying it would be premature to rule out the lab-leak theory.
 The WHO effort was also criticized by some international scientists and researchers, who called for further investigation.

-White House press secretary Jen Psaki said on Monday the public would told the report’s outcome.
+White House press secretary Jen Psaki on Monday said the public would be told the report’s outcome.
 “I don’t know what format that will take at this point in time,” she said.